makyo/ally/content/from-within/i-guess...md

 > It's not because of me.

-This is part of it, but this is not because of it.
+This is part of hypomania, but this is not because of it.

-> I am part of it, but I am not because of it.
+> I am part of hypomania, but I am not because of it.

 I'm sorry.